Chart Color Schemes

 The level of residential development activity in Altona Meadows is very low in comparison to the average area assessed nationally by AreaSearch

-Altona Meadows has recorded approximately 25 residential properties granted approval annually.
-Over the past five financial years, from FY-21 to FY-25, around 125 homes were approved and by May 2026, another 5 have been approved in FY-26.
-Despite population decline, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
+Altona Meadows has granted approximately 25 residential properties approval annually.
+Over the past five financial years, from FY-21 to FY-25, around 125 homes were approved, with another 12 approved so far in FY-26.
+Despite population decline, housing supply has remained adequate relative to demand, creating a balanced market with good buyer choice.

 Frequently Asked Questions - Development